nickcoutsos/keymap-editor/README.md

 #### What else?

-If you have thoughts on what needs to be fixed to support _your_ keyboard or to make this a useful tool for users of either firmware, let me know.
+If you have thoughts on what needs to be fixed to support _your_ keyboard or to make this a useful tool for users, let me know.

-I'm not committing to taking this on myself, and I'll probably never do much testing on any other keyboards, but I'm happy to have discussions on where this (or another tool) can go.
+I'm not committing to taking this on myself, and as a hobbyist I don't have any commercially available keyboards to test out and provide specific support, but I'm happy to have discussions on where this (or another tool) can go.

+Do you have an idea you'd like to see implemented that might not work for this specific use case? _Talk to me_.
+I went to a lot of trouble building this and I can share a lot of that experience.
+Even if we don't have the same needs a lot of things can be supported modularly.

 ## Setup